apapadaki-edu/web_based/README.md

 ### Desktop Layout

 Following are images of the website.
 I desided not to make changes to modernize the layout, since the goal was to follow the design given to me.
 However, I tried to make the mobile design more compact and simple.
-One can check the responsive layout be following this [link](https://aspa7beginner.github.io/web_based/).
-If they are on desktop they can use dev tools, otherwise, if they visit from their phone or tablet, they will be presented with the responsive layout automaticaly.
+One can check the responsive layout by following this [link](https://aspa7beginner.github.io/web_based/).
+If they are on desktop they can use dev tools, otherwise, if they visit from their phone or tablet, they will be presented with the appropriate layout automaticaly.

 <br>